ArifulH8/COM1001---Semester-2-Project/README.md

 # About this project

-This is was created for our COM1001 Semester 2 Project.
+This was created for our COM1001 Semester 2 Project.
 In this project we had to create an E-mentoring website using the Sinatra Ruby Web Framework.
+It was initially developed to be used in a codio box.
+It has been changed to work in a more general environment.

+## Prerequisites
+Some applications are needed before you can start the web app
+``Ruby 2.6+``
+``Bundler Gem 2.0+``
+``Sqlite3 3.22+``

 # E-mentor scheme web application

 A web application written in Ruby which allows mentors and mentees to contact each other and exchange information.

-## To Start The Web App
+## To Start The Web App On Codio

 -Visit <https://codio.com> and log into your account, or register first.